Col du Glandon: one of the toughest climbs in the French Alps

 Col du Glandon is a high mountain pass at an elevation of 1.930m (6,332ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 It’s one of the toughest climbs in the French Alps.

-The road over the pass is called D927 and it links Le Bourg-d'Oisans to La Chambre.
+The road to the summit is nestled on the border between Isère and Savoie, within the Dauphiné Alps.
+It’s totally paved.
+The pass is 46.4 km (28.83 miles) long, running from Barrage du Verney to La Chambre.
 This is the first climb and descent that is used in La Marmotte sportive every July.

+The road to the summit is steep, hitting a maximum gradient of 15.5% through some of the ramps.
+It gets a decent amount of traffic in summer.
+The col de Glandon is a straightforward col with a gradient that increases near the summit with the last seven kilometres being the toughest on the whole climb.
+The last two kilometres are over ten percent with stretches of 12 percent.
 There are 2 routes to reach the summit.
 Starting from Barrage du Verney, the ascent is 24.12 km long.
 Over this distance, the elevation gain is 1.152 meters.
 The average percentage is 4.8 %.
 And starting from La Chambre, the ascent is 21.3 km long.
 Over this distance, the elevation gain is 1.472 meters.
 The average percentage is 6.9 %.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.